 “The absence of nutrients (especially antioxidants) in your diet, comprising majorly of junk food when combined with decreased physical activity negatively affects fertility levels.
 Similarly, a lower BMI is also detrimental to mental health.”

-She continued, “The exposure to certain pesticides, solvents, metals and high temperatures affects fertility especially among men, along with many factors like age, smoking, alcohol or drug intake, and high stress.”
+She continued, “Possible causes of infertility may be exposure to certain pesticides, solvents, metals and high temperatures especially among men, along with many factors like age, smoking, alcohol or drug intake, and high stress.”

 “Is age a major cause of concern?” asked Mrs Khanna.